Become a Foster Carer today

 - Any existing animals in the household do not have an untreatable or untreated contagious disease and any existing dogs are vaccinated.

-- There is no one in the household who is immunocompromised - vulnerable to disease due to their immune system being impaired.
+- If you or anyone else in the household who is immunocompromised (vulnerable to disease due to their immune system being impaired e.g. during pregnancy), you make us aware of this when discussing fostering.

 How to apply for the Home from Home Scheme